shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 The systems along the U.S. West Coast for monitoring commercial fishery landings in the past did not keep track of the landings of individual rockfish species, largely because many rockfish species have similar market characteristics and therefore were landed as an unsorted mix of species.
 Black rockfish in particular, which are a nearshore species and much less abundant than many of the offshore rockfish species, were generally landed in mixed-species categories.
 As a consequence, the historical records do not provide a detailed accounting of the landings of black rockfish.
 The basic approach taken to develop the landings series in this assessment (as in past assessments) was to apply values for the proportion of black rockfish sampled in mixed-rockfish landings.
 Data on the proportions of black rockfish are sparse, with the consequence that the landings reconstructions are highly uncertain.

-All three regional assessments use data for the modern era (for 1981 to 2014) from the Pacific Fishery Information system (PacFIN), which is a central repository for U.S. West Coast groundfish landings and auxiliary information collected by the three state fishery agencies and other agencies.
+Commercial landings data for the modern era (1981 to present) are taken from the Pacific Fishery Information system (PacFIN), which is a central repository for U.S. West Coast groundfish landings and auxiliary information collected by the three state fishery agencies and other agencies.
 A description of basic state data collection systems and overview of PacFIN is provided in Sampson and Crone (1997).
 Updated dockside sampling protocols and data processing procedures for Washington are described in Tsou et al. [-@tsou_etal_2015] and Tsou and Weyland [-@tsou_weyland_2015].
 A variety of sources were used to reconstruct regional landings histories for years earlier than 1981.
-Comparisons of the commercial catch in each fishery for the current and previous assessments are in Figure 20 (CA), Figure 81 (OR), and Figure 179 (WA).
+Comparisons of the commercial catch in each fishery for the current and previous assessments Figure 81.

 ##### The PacFIN Era: 1981 to 2014